 Whilst those enquiries are necessarily ongoing, we consider it appropriate to provide our clients with an update to our statement published 26 May 2020

 We believe that as brokers and advisors to our clients we should provide our clients with clear and concise advice, upon receipt of which they may make an informed decision, after careful consideration of the risks, about how best to safely reopen their practice or clinic over the coming weeks with the wellbeing and safety of their staff & patients (new and existing) at the very centre of that decision-making process.
+Learn more about our clinic insurance.

 At this time we can confirm that your Medical Malpractice Insurance placed via Enhance will continue to provide cover for allegations and/or claims relating to bodily injury following a treatment/procedure administered: